shhdharmen/test-hot-tost-csp/CSP_IMPLEMENTATION.md

 - `'unsafe-inline'` is included for styles to support some Angular components that inject styles dynamically
 - Hot Toast library styles are configured to work with the CSP policy
 - Check the server logs for CSP nonce generation and policy setting debug information
+- **Edge Function Compatibility**: Static file serving is handled by Netlify, not in the Edge Function

 ## Troubleshooting